The various metal stamping processes produce metal shavings and dust, which combine with lubricants to contaminate the stamped parts.

 Selecting the best cleaning method needs an intricate understanding of the type of metal materials you are dealing with, the strength, size, and fragility of the parts, the level of cleanliness you need, and the metal finishing you will apply on the parts.

-It is important to keep in mind the environmental standards to you need to adhere to.
-When following certain standards, you must preclude certain solvents.
+It is crucial to keep in mind the environmental standards to you need to adhere to.
+When following specific criteria, you must preclude certain solvents.

 Metal stamping engineers are the best-placed professionals to guide on cleaning and finishing your metal parts.
-They will advise on the most effective options for stamped parts, taking into account the parts’ compatibility with industry standards and their specifications.
+They will advise on the most effective options for stamped parts, considering the parts’ compatibility with industry standards and their specifications.